Dr Deval Desai

 His work is also informed by a decade of experience working for the World Bank on rule of law and governance in sub-Saharan Africa; as well as advising the UN on rule of law issues.

 He trained in history and French literature (M.A., Oxford), and law and social theory (PGDipL and PGDipLP, City University/BPP Law School; LL.M. and S.J.D., Harvard Law School).
 At Harvard, he held the Byse, Program on Negotiation Next Generation, and Institute for Global Law and Policy fellowships.
-In recognition of his work on law and development, he was awarded the inaugural Bingham Center International Rule of Law Fellowship.
+In recognition of his work on law and development, he held an inaugural Bingham Center International Rule of Law Fellowship.
 He is a Fellow of the Royal Society of Arts.

 Ph.D. supervision interests